U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at University of Kansas is 19:1, and the school has 41.5 percent of its classes with fewer than 20 students.
-The most popular majors at University of Kansas include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Visual and Performing Arts; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 79.2 percent.
+The student-faculty ratio at University of Kansas is 18:1, and the school has 45 percent of its classes with fewer than 20 students.
+The most popular majors at University of Kansas include: Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Health Professions and Related Programs; Social Sciences; and Engineering.
+The average freshman retention rate, an indicator of student satisfaction, is 79 percent.

 |Student gender distribution|